Protein engineering: Coevolutionary analysis

 Coevolutionary analysis is also known as correlated mutation, covariation, or co-substitution.
 This type of rational design involves reciprocal evolutionary changes at evolutionarily interacting loci.
 Generally this method begins with the generation of a curated multiple sequence alignments for the target sequence.
 This alignment is then subjected to manual refinement that involves removal of highly gapped sequences, as well as sequences with low sequence identity.
 This step increases the quality of the alignment.
 Next, the manually processed alignment is utilized for further coevolutionary measurements using distinct correlated mutation algorithms.
 These algorithms result in a coevolution scoring matrix.
 This matrix is filtered by applying various significance tests to extract significant coevolution values and wipe out background noise.
 Coevolutionary measurements are further evaluated to assess their performance and stringency.
 Finally, the results from this coevolutionary analysis are validated experimentally.

 Structural prediction

-De novo synthesis of protein benefits from knowledge of existing protein structures.
+De novo generation of protein benefits from knowledge of existing protein structures.
 This knowledge of existing protein structure assists with the prediction of new protein structures.
 Methods for protein structure prediction fall under one of the four following classes: ab initio, fragment based methods, homology modeling, and protein threading.